Odiyan Update: It's A Wrap For The Much Awaited Movie!

 Odiyan features a strong star cast and along with Mohanlal, the film also features actors like Prakash Raj, Manju Warrier, Narain, Sana Althaf, Siddique, Nandu, Manoj Joshi, Innocent, Kailash etc., in the lead roles.

 The makers of Odiyan are yet to make an official announcement regarding the exact release time of the movie.
 Earlier, there were reports doing the rounds that the film will be released in the month of October 2018.
-Let us wait for an official confirmation from the side of the makers.
+Let us wait for an official confirmation from the makers.

 For all the buzzing scoop from the world of entertainment, Subscribe to Filmibeat.